 - Retirement.
 Retiring at age 55 or older and withdrawing funds won’t trigger the penalty.

 - Specified Medical Expenses.
 Using withdrawals to pay for medical expenses that exceed 10% (7.5% if you or your spouse was born before January 2, 1951) of your adjusted gross income won’t result in a penalty.

 - Divorce.
 Withdrawals made following the rules of a divorce decree or separation agreement (also known as a qualified domestic relations court order) won’t be penalized.

 If you retire early or need to tap your retirement account before the penalty-free age of 59 1/2, one little-known way to avoid incurring penalties is to set up “substantially equal periodic payments.”
 The IRS lets you give yourself an annual salary, so to speak, without penalty.
 However, withdrawals must be spread over your entire life (the annual amount is determined by an actuarial formula).
 Under this arrangement, you withdraw amounts each year that are roughly the same, and the schedule spans your life expectancy.
 Each year, the IRS publishes life expectancy tables to determine the number of years you’ll need to cover.
 The IRS also helps you account for continued growth or decline (from investments) in your account.

 Required Minimum Distributions

-Additionally, if you are still working at 70 1/2, unless you own shares in your company, you can delay RMDs from employer-sponsored accounts like a 401k until the year in which you stop working.
+Additionally, if you are still working at 70 1/2, unless you own shares in your company, you can delay RMDs from employer-sponsored accounts such as a 401k until the year in which you retire.
 But you can’t put off taking RMDs from an IRA.
 In fact, the companies that manage retirement accounts send annual reports to the IRS; if the IRS sees that you’re not taking RMDs, you can face a tax of up to 50% on the amount you should have withdrawn.

 Have you started tapping your retirement accounts?
 How are you planning to reduce your tax burden?